jgarino/countries-telephones/README.md

 - the international dialling code ("+44" for UK, "+33" for France, "+1" for USA...)
 - the trunk prefix : first prefix to dial for local numbers (it's "0" in most countries)
 - the minimum local telephone number length : 014720001 => 10 digits for a local french number
+- I added the decimal separator for each country '.', or ',' for most countries

 Wiki : http://jgarino.github.io/countries-telephones/